ga4gh/va-spec/schema/profiles/def/AssayVariantEffectMeasurementStudyResult.rst

       - :ref:`RecordMetadata`
       - 0..1
       - Provenance metadata about a specific concrete record of information as encoded/serialized in a particular data set or object (as opposed to provenance about the abstract information content the encoding carries).
-   *  - sourceDataSet
-      - :ref:`DataSet`
-      - 0..m
-      - A larger DataSet from which the content of the StudyResult was derived.
    *  - componentResult
       - :ref:`StudyResult`
       - 0..m